andrakis/platinum-pass/Readme.md

     pw search atlassian   Same as above
-    pw --                 Consider the rest of the line to be searches, not commands pw -c NameOfService   Create a new service and open $VISUAL on the file pw edit               Edit the passwords file
+    pw --                 Consider the rest of the line to be searches, not commands pw -c NameOfService   Create a new service and open $VISUAL on the file pw -r NameOfService   Generate a random password for the given service pw edit               Edit the passwords file
     pw encrypt            Encrypt the passwords file
     pw commit "Message"   Commit the pending changes to git